microsoft/fluentui/rfcs/react-components/styles-handbook.md

 # Introduction

-Griffel is a hybrid CSS-in-JS that features runtime option like any other CSS-in-JS and [Ahead-of-time compilation][griffel-aot] with [CSS extraction][griffel-css-extraction] to reduce runtime footprint and improve performance.
+Griffel is a hybrid CSS-in-JS that features a runtime option like any other CSS-in-JS solution and [Ahead-of-time compilation][griffel-aot] with [CSS extraction][griffel-css-extraction] to reduce runtime footprint and improve performance.

 # Core concepts